Abstract

 Limitations

 This study has several important limitations.
 First, because there is no central repository for stroke certification data from all certification organizations and states, data collected are not uniform and will contain errors.
 However, this should only result in bias if there is a differential pattern in reporting such that hospitals serving historically underserved communities are missing at different rates than hospitals serving general communities, which we do not expect.
-In addition, our sensitivity analysis limiting hospitals to only those who received their stroke certification from private certification bodies resulted in similar findings (eTable 3 in the Supplement).
+In addition, our sensitivity analysis limiting hospitals to only those who received their stroke certification from private certification bodies resulted in similar findings (Appendix Table 3).

 Conclusions

-We examined patterns of adoption of stroke certification in hospitals across communities in the US and found that hospitals in low-income (regardless of segregation status) and rural areas were much less likely to adopt stroke care compared with hospitals in high-income and urban communities, respectively.
+We examined patterns of adoption of stroke certification in hospitals across communities in the United States and found that hospitals in low-income (regardless of segregation status) and rural areas were much less likely to adopt stroke care compared with hospitals in high-income and urban communities, respectively.
 In addition, while hospitals operating in Black, racially segregated communities had the highest likelihood of adopting stroke care, access to stroke-certified hospitals was less available in these Black, racially segregated communities after adjusting for population size.
-Other literature has shown that stroke-certified hospitals provide higher-quality stroke care; our findings suggest that structural inequities in stroke care may be an important consideration in eliminating stroke disparities for vulnerable populations.
+Other literature has shown that stroke-certified hospitals provide higher quality stroke care; our findings suggest that structural inequities in stroke care may be an important consideration in eliminating stroke disparities for vulnerable populations.

 References

-- 2.Goyal M, Demchuk AM, Menon BK, et al. ; ESCAPE Trial Investigators .
-Randomized assessment of rapid endovascular treatment of ischemic stroke.
+- 2.Goyal M, Demchuk AM, Menon BK, et al. Randomized assessment of rapid endovascular treatment of ischemic stroke.
 N Engl J Med.
-2015;372(11):1019-1030. doi: 10.1056/NEJMoa1414905 [DOI] [PubMed] [Google Scholar]
+2015;372(11):1019–1030. doi: 10.1056/NEJMoa1414905 [DOI] [PubMed] [Google Scholar]

-- 3.Saver JL, Goyal M, Bonafe A, et al. ; SWIFT PRIME Investigators .
-Stent-retriever thrombectomy after intravenous t-PA vs. t-PA alone in stroke.
+- 3.Saver JL, Goyal M, Bonafe A, et al. Stent-retriever thrombectomy after intravenous t-PA vs. t-PA alone in stroke.
 N Engl J Med.
-2015;372(24):2285-2295. doi: 10.1056/NEJMoa1415061 [DOI] [PubMed] [Google Scholar]
+2015;372(24):2285–2295. doi: 10.1056/NEJMoa1415061 [DOI] [PubMed] [Google Scholar]

-- 4.Jovin TG, Chamorro A, Cobo E, et al. ; REVASCAT Trial Investigators .
-Thrombectomy within 8 hours after symptom onset in ischemic stroke.
+- 4.Jovin TG, Chamorro A, Cobo E, et al. Thrombectomy within 8 hours after symptom onset in ischemic stroke.
 N Engl J Med.
-2015;372(24):2296-2306. doi: 10.1056/NEJMoa1503780 [DOI] [PubMed] [Google Scholar]
+2015;372(24):2296–2306. doi: 10.1056/NEJMoa1503780 [DOI] [PubMed] [Google Scholar]

-- 5.Powers WJ, Rabinstein AA, Ackerson T, et al. Guidelines for the early management of patients with acute ischemic stroke: 2019 update to the 2018 Guidelines for the Early Management of Acute Ischemic Stroke: a guideline for healthcare professionals from the American Heart Association/American Stroke Association.
+- 5.Powers WJ, Rabinstein AA, Ackerson T, et al. Guidelines for the Early Management of Patients With Acute Ischemic Stroke: 2019 Update to the 2018 Guidelines for the Early Management of Acute Ischemic Stroke: A Guideline for Healthcare Professionals From the American Heart Association/American Stroke Association.
 Stroke.
-2019;50(12):e344-e418. doi: 10.1161/STR.0000000000000211 [DOI] [PubMed] [Google Scholar]
+2019;50(12):e344–e418. doi: 10.1161/STR.0000000000000211 [DOI] [PubMed] [Google Scholar]

-- 6.Albers GW, Lansberg MG, Brown S, et al. ; AURORA Investigators .
-Assessment of optimal patient selection for endovascular thrombectomy beyond 6 hours after symptom onset: a pooled analysis of the AURORA database.
+- 6.Albers GW, Lansberg MG, Brown S, et al. Assessment of Optimal Patient Selection for Endovascular Thrombectomy Beyond 6 Hours After Symptom Onset: A Pooled Analysis of the AURORA Database.
 JAMA Neurol.
-2021;78(9):1064-1071. doi: 10.1001/jamaneurol.2021.2319 [DOI] [PMC free article] [PubMed] [Google Scholar]
+2021;78(9):1064–1071. doi: 10.1001/jamaneurol.2021.2319 [DOI] [PMC free article] [PubMed] [Google Scholar]

-- 7.Thomalla G, Cheng B, Ebinger M, et al. ; STIR and VISTA Imaging Investigators .
-DWI-FLAIR mismatch for the identification of patients with acute ischaemic stroke within 4·5 h of symptom onset (PRE-FLAIR): a multicentre observational study.
-Lancet Neurol.
-2011;10(11):978-986. doi: 10.1016/S1474-4422(11)70192-2 [DOI] [PubMed] [Google Scholar]
+- 7.Thomalla G, Cheng B, Ebinger M, et al. DWI-FLAIR mismatch for the identification of patients with acute ischaemic stroke within 4 5 h of symptom onset (PRE-FLAIR): a multicentre observational study.
+Lancet Neurol 2011;10(11):978–986. doi: 10.1016/S1474-4422(11)70192-2 [DOI] [PubMed] [Google Scholar]

-- 8.Grotta JC, Yamal JM, Parker SA, et al. Prospective, multicenter, controlled trial of mobile stroke units.
+- 8.Grotta JC, Yamal JM, Parker SA, et al. Prospective, Multicenter, Controlled Trial of Mobile Stroke Units.
 N Engl J Med.
-2021;385(11):971-981. doi: 10.1056/NEJMoa2103879 [DOI] [PubMed] [Google Scholar]
+2021;385(11):971–981. doi: 10.1056/NEJMoa2103879 [DOI] [PubMed] [Google Scholar]

-- 9.Campbell BCV, Ma H, Ringleb PA, et al. ; EXTEND, ECASS-4, and EPITHET Investigators .
-Extending thrombolysis to 4·5-9 h and wake-up stroke using perfusion imaging: a systematic review and meta-analysis of individual patient data.
-Lancet.
-2019;394(10193):139-147. doi: 10.1016/S0140-6736(19)31053-0 [DOI] [PubMed] [Google Scholar]
+- 9.Campbell BCV, Ma H, Ringleb PA, et al. Extending thrombolysis to 4 5–9 h and wake-up stroke using perfusion imaging: a systematic review and meta-analysis of individual patient data.
+Lancet Lond Engl.
+2019;394(10193):139–147. doi: 10.1016/S0140-6736(19)31053-0 [DOI] [PubMed] [Google Scholar]

-- 10.Saver JL, Goyal M, van der Lugt A, et al. ; HERMES Collaborators .
-Time to treatment with endovascular thrombectomy and outcomes from ischemic stroke: a meta-analysis.
+- 10.Saver JL, Goyal M, van der Lugt A, et al. Time to Treatment With Endovascular Thrombectomy and Outcomes From Ischemic Stroke: A Meta-analysis.
 JAMA.
-2016;316(12):1279-1288. doi: 10.1001/jama.2016.13647 [DOI] [PubMed] [Google Scholar]
+2016;316(12):1279–1288. doi: 10.1001/jama.2016.13647 [DOI] [PubMed] [Google Scholar]

-- 11.Otite FO, Saini V, Sur NB, et al. Ten-year trend in age, sex, and racial disparity in tPA (alteplase) and thrombectomy use following stroke in the United States.
+- 11.Otite FO, Saini V, Sur NB, et al. Ten-Year Trend in Age, Sex, and Racial Disparity in tPA (Alteplase) and Thrombectomy Use Following Stroke in the United States.
 Stroke.
-2021;52(8):2562-2570. doi: 10.1161/STROKEAHA.120.032132 [DOI] [PubMed] [Google Scholar]
+2021;52(8):2562–2570. doi: 10.1161/STROKEAHA.120.032132 [DOI] [PubMed] [Google Scholar]

 - 12.Attenello FJ, Adamczyk P, Wen G, et al. Racial and socioeconomic disparities in access to mechanical revascularization procedures for acute ischemic stroke.
 J Stroke Cerebrovasc Dis.
 2014;23(2):327–334. doi: 10.1016/j.jstrokecerebrovasdis.2013.03.036 [DOI] [PMC free article] [PubMed] [Google Scholar]

 - 13.Brinjikji W, Rabinstein AA, Cloft HJ.
-Socioeconomic disparities in the utilization of mechanical thrombectomy for acute ischemic stroke.
+Socioeconomic Disparities in the Utilization of Mechanical Thrombectomy for Acute Ischemic Stroke.
 J Stroke Cerebrovasc Dis.
-2014;23(5):979-984. doi: 10.1016/j.jstrokecerebrovasdis.2013.08.008 [DOI] [PubMed] [Google Scholar]
+2014;23(5):979–984. doi: 10.1016/j.jstrokecerebrovasdis.2013.08.008 [DOI] [PubMed] [Google Scholar]

-- 14.Al Kasab S, Almallouhi E, Alawieh A, et al. ; STAR collaborators .
-Alarming downtrend in mechanical thrombectomy rates in African American patients during the COVID-19 pandemic—insights from STAR.
-J Neurointerv Surg.
-2021;13(4):304-307. doi: 10.1136/neurintsurg-2020-016946 [DOI] [PubMed] [Google Scholar]
+- 14.Kasab SA, Almallouhi E, Alawieh A, et al. Alarming downtrend in mechanical thrombectomy rates in African American patients during the COVID-19 pandemic-Insights from STAR.
+J NeuroInterventional Surg.
+2021;13(4):304–307. doi: 10.1136/neurintsurg-2020-016946 [DOI] [PubMed] [Google Scholar]

-- 15.Esenwa C, Lekoubou A, Bishu KG, Small K, Liberman A, Ovbiagele B. Racial differences in mechanical thrombectomy utilization for ischemic stroke in the United States.
+- 15.Esenwa C, Lekoubou A, Bishu KG, Small K, Liberman A, Ovbiagele B. Racial Differences in Mechanical Thrombectomy Utilization for Ischemic Stroke in the United States.
 Ethn Dis.
-2020;30(1):91-96. doi: 10.18865/ed.30.1.91 [DOI] [PMC free article] [PubMed] [Google Scholar]
+2020;30(1):91–96. doi: 10.18865/ed.30.1.91 [DOI] [PMC free article] [PubMed] [Google Scholar]

 - 16.Rinaldo L, Brinjikji W, Rabinstein AA.
-Transfer to high-volume centers associated with reduced mortality after endovascular treatment of acute stroke.
+Transfer to High-Volume Centers Associated With Reduced Mortality After Endovascular Treatment of Acute Stroke.
 Stroke.
-2017;48(5):1316-1321. doi: 10.1161/STROKEAHA.116.016360 [DOI] [PubMed] [Google Scholar]
+2017;48(5):1316–1321. doi: 10.1161/strokeaha.116.016360 [DOI] [PubMed] [Google Scholar]

-- 17.Brown AF, Ma GX, Miranda J, et al. Structural interventions to reduce and eliminate health disparities.
+- 17.Brown AF, Ma GX, Miranda J, et al. Structural Interventions to Reduce and Eliminate Health Disparities.
 Am J Public Health.
-2019;109(S1):S72-S78. doi: 10.2105/AJPH.2018.304844 [DOI] [PMC free article] [PubMed] [Google Scholar]
+2019;109(S1):S72–S78. doi: 10.2105/AJPH.2018.304844 [DOI] [PMC free article] [PubMed] [Google Scholar]

-- 18.Alvidrez J, Castille D, Laude-Sharp M, Rosario A, Tabor D. The National Institute on Minority Health and Health Disparities research framework.
+- 18.Alvidrez J, Castille D, Laude-Sharp M, Rosario A, Tabor D. The National Institute on Minority Health and Health Disparities Research Framework.
 Am J Public Health.
-2019;109(S1):S16-S20. doi: 10.2105/AJPH.2018.304883 [DOI] [PMC free article] [PubMed] [Google Scholar]
+2019;109(S1):S16–S20. doi: 10.2105/AJPH.2018.304883 [DOI] [PMC free article] [PubMed] [Google Scholar]

 - 19.Howard VJ, Kleindorfer DO, Judd SE, et al. Disparities in stroke incidence contributing to disparities in stroke mortality.
 Ann Neurol.
 2011;69(4):619–627. doi: 10.1002/ana.22385 [DOI] [PMC free article] [PubMed] [Google Scholar]

 - 20.McDonald CM, Cen S, Ramirez L, et al. Hospital and demographic characteristics associated with advanced primary stroke center designation.
 Stroke.
-2014;45(12):3717-3719. doi: 10.1161/STROKEAHA.114.006819 [DOI] [PubMed] [Google Scholar]
+2014;45(12):3717–3719. doi: 10.1161/strokeaha.114.006819 [DOI] [PubMed] [Google Scholar]

 - 21.Leira EC, Fairchild G, Segre AM, Rushton G, Froehler MT, Polgreen PM.
 Primary stroke centers should be located using maximal coverage models for optimal access.
 Stroke.
-2012;43(9):2417-2422. doi: 10.1161/STROKEAHA.112.653394 [DOI] [PubMed] [Google Scholar]
+2012;43(9):2417–2422. doi: 10.1161/strokeaha.112.653394 [DOI] [PubMed] [Google Scholar]

-- 22.McKinney JS, Cheng JQ, Rybinnik I, Kostis JB; Myocardial Infarction Data Acquisition System (MIDAS 22) Study Group .
+- 22.McKinney JS, Cheng JQ, Rybinnik I, Kostis JB.
 Comprehensive stroke centers may be associated with improved survival in hemorrhagic stroke.
 J Am Heart Assoc.
-2015;4(5):e001448. doi: 10.1161/JAHA.114.001448 [DOI] [PMC free article] [PubMed] [Google Scholar]
+2015;4(5). doi: 10.1161/jaha.114.001448 [DOI] [PMC free article] [PubMed] [Google Scholar]

 - 23.Xian Y, Holloway RG, Chan PS, et al. Association between stroke center hospitalization for acute ischemic stroke and mortality.
 JAMA.
 2011;305(4):373–380. doi: 10.1001/jama.2011.22 [DOI] [PMC free article] [PubMed] [Google Scholar]

-- 24.Bekelis K, Marth NJ, Wong K, Zhou W, Birkmeyer JD, Skinner J. Primary stroke center hospitalization for elderly patients with stroke: implications for case fatality and travel times.
+- 24.Bekelis K, Marth N, Wong K, Zhou W, Birkmeyer J, Skinner J. Primary Stroke Center hospitalization for elderly stroke patients: implications for case-fatality and travel times.
 JAMA Intern Med.
-2016;176(9):1361-1368. doi: 10.1001/jamainternmed.2016.3919 [DOI] [PMC free article] [PubMed] [Google Scholar]
+2016;176(9):1361–1368. doi: 10.1001/jamainternmed.2016.3919 [DOI] [PMC free article] [PubMed] [Google Scholar]

 - 25.Lichtman JH, Jones SB, Wang Y, Watanabe E, Leifheit-Limson E, Goldstein LB.
 Outcomes after ischemic stroke for hospitals with and without Joint Commission-certified primary stroke centers.
 Neurology.
 2011;76(23):1976–1982. doi: 10.1212/WNL.0b013e31821e54f3 [DOI] [PMC free article] [PubMed] [Google Scholar]

 - 26.Lichtman JH, Jones SB, Leifheit-Limson EC, Wang Y, Goldstein LB.
-30-Day mortality and readmission after hemorrhagic stroke among Medicare beneficiaries in Joint Commission primary stroke center-certified and noncertified hospitals.
+30-Day Mortality and Readmission After Hemorrhagic Stroke Among Medicare Beneficiaries in Joint Commission Primary Stroke Center-Certified and Noncertified Hospitals.
 Stroke.
-2011;42(12):3387-3391. doi: 10.1161/STROKEAHA.111.622613 [DOI] [PMC free article] [PubMed] [Google Scholar]
+2011;42(12):3387–3391. doi: 10.1161/STROKEAHA.111.622613 [DOI] [PMC free article] [PubMed] [Google Scholar]

-- 27.Man S, Schold JD, Uchino K. Impact of stroke center certification on mortality after ischemic stroke: the Medicare cohort from 2009 to 2013.
+- 27.Man S, Schold JD, Uchino K. Impact of Stroke Center Certification on Mortality After Ischemic Stroke.
 Stroke.
-2017;48(9):2527-2533. doi: 10.1161/STROKEAHA.116.016473 [DOI] [PubMed] [Google Scholar]
+2017;48(9):2527–2533. doi: 10.1161/STROKEAHA.116.016473 [DOI] [PubMed] [Google Scholar]

-- 28.Johnson AM, Goldstein LB, Bennett P, O’Brien EC, Rosamond WD; investigators of the Registry of the North Carolina Stroke Care Collaborative .
-Compliance with acute stroke care quality measures in hospitals with and without primary stroke center certification: the North Carolina Stroke Care Collaborative.
+- 28.Johnson AM, Goldstein LB, Bennett P, O’Brien EC, Rosamond WD, Investigators of the Registry of the North Carolina Stroke Care Collaborative.
+Compliance With Acute Stroke Care Quality Measures in Hospitals With and Without Primary Stroke Center Certification: The North Carolina Stroke Care Collaborative.
 J Am Heart Assoc.
 2014;3(2):e000423. doi: 10.1161/JAHA.113.000423 [DOI] [PMC free article] [PubMed] [Google Scholar]

-- 29.Mullen MT, Wiebe DJ, Bowman A, et al. Disparities in accessibility of certified primary stroke centers.
+- 29.Mullen MT, Wiebe DJ, Bowman A, et al. Disparities in Accessibility of Certified Primary Stroke Centers.
 Stroke.
-2014;45(11):3381-3388. doi: 10.1161/STROKEAHA.114.006021 [DOI] [PMC free article] [PubMed] [Google Scholar]
+2014;45(11):3381–3388. doi: 10.1161/strokeaha.114.006021 [DOI] [PMC free article] [PubMed] [Google Scholar]

 - 30.Gonzales S, Mullen MT, Skolarus L, Thibault DP, Udoeyo U, Willis AW.
 Progressive rural-urban disparity in acute stroke care.
 Neurology.
-2017;88(5):441-448. doi: 10.1212/WNL.0000000000003562 [DOI] [PMC free article] [PubMed] [Google Scholar]
+2017;88(5):441–448. doi: 10.1212/wnl.0000000000003562 [DOI] [PMC free article] [PubMed] [Google Scholar]

 - 31.Gardener H, Sacco RL, Rundek T, Battistella V, Cheung YK, Elkind MSV.
-Race and ethnic disparities in stroke incidence in the Northern Manhattan study.
+Race and Ethnic Disparities in Stroke Incidence in the Northern Manhattan Study.
 Stroke.
-2020;51(4):1064-1069. doi: 10.1161/STROKEAHA.119.028806 [DOI] [PMC free article] [PubMed] [Google Scholar]
+Published online April 2020. doi: 10.1161/STROKEAHA.119.028806 [DOI] [PMC free article] [PubMed] [Google Scholar]

-- 32.Parcha V, Kalra R, Best AF, et al. Geographic inequalities in cardiovascular mortality in the United States: 1999 to 2018.
+- 32.Parcha V, Kalra R, Best AF, et al. Geographic Inequalities in Cardiovascular Mortality in the United States: 1999 to 2018.
 Mayo Clin Proc.
-2021;96(5):1218-1228. doi: 10.1016/j.mayocp.2020.08.036 [DOI] [PubMed] [Google Scholar]
+2021;96(5):1218–1228. doi: 10.1016/j.mayocp.2020.08.036 [DOI] [PubMed] [Google Scholar]

 - 33.Marshall IJ, Wang Y, Crichton S, McKevitt C, Rudd AG, Wolfe CDA.
 The effects of socioeconomic status on stroke risk and outcomes.
 Lancet Neurol.
 2015;14(12):1206–1218. doi: 10.1016/S1474-4422(15)00200-8 [DOI] [PubMed] [Google Scholar]